khaledd20/Harvard-CS50-/README.md

 This course has an immeasurable amount of my affection, and I will unquestionably finish it.
 I will pursue certification since I was able to buy it.

-You won't regret studying CS50, and it will also benefit you more along your programming adventure, whether you're like me and trying to decide whether to pursue a career in computer science or possibly need to brush up on your understanding of programming fundamentals.